krishnr/Free-The-Prisoners/README.md

 Suppose the problem needs to be scaled to multiple groups of rooms all with different orders the button needs to be pressed.

 All this would really change is the input.
 The first prisoner would have to specify which group of rooms as well as which room number.
 For example, if the first instruction was for room #4 of group #2, the first prisoner would yell “G2R4”.
-The server would then know exactly which connection to send the instruction.
+Each room would have its own socket namespace from which the server would know exactly where to send each instruction.

 Nothing really changes for all the prisoners in the rooms.
 They will still wait and watch until it’s their turn to hit the button.